ishchow/personal-site/README.md

 # Start Dev Server

-Compile assets using Laravel Mix then build and serve the static website using Eleventy.
+Compile assets then build and serve the static website using Eleventy.
 The local site can be found in [localhost:8080](localhost:8080).
 Site is contained in _/dist_.

 ```
 npm run dev